Harry-Leepz/Nourish-and-Lift/docs/TESTING.md

 - Users logged in who have items in their shopping bag, lose the contents of their shopping bag upon logging out.

-- Users are able to delete the current number in the quantity input, and can add to bag on the product detail page or update in the shopping bag page.
+- Users can delete the current number in the quantity input and can add it to the bag on the product detail page or update it on the shopping bag page.
     - Users are redirected to a 404 error page when they do this, but the core issue remains unresolved.

-- Clicking a drop down option is using the default blue acchor tag color for a split second.
+- Clicking a drop-down option is using the default blue anchor tag color for a split second.

-- Successful messages can be difficult to see and understand if item are in the shopping bag.
-On any success notitifcation, the bag contents are always displayed.
+- Successful messages can be difficult to see and understand if the item is in the shopping bag.
+On any successful notification, the bag contents are always displayed.

 - Filename not showing when adding or editing products.
-    - I had a duplicate id error in the html validator orignally, and although the id's were different, I had to remove one if to pass validations.
+    - I had a duplicate id error in the HTML validator originally, and although the ids were different, I had to remove one if to pass validations.
 Doing so though has caused the above error.